topaja/Project/README.md

 ![scrnli_02_03_2024_11-12-41](https://github.com/topaja/Project/assets/87275904/be9f9f04-ef09-4a0a-af84-420039272f66)

-   * it is a university website built using HTML, CSS & JAVASCRIPT
+   * it is a university website built using HTML, CSS
    * it's a static website with a clean UI design
    * contains a few sections like -
      * main section, courses offered